florendell/florendell.github.io/_pages/about.md

 ---
 <p> Selected papers:
-<p> (*in review*) Rendell-Bhatti, F., Bull,C., Cross, R., Cox, R., Adediran.G., Lahive, E.,2022.
+<p> Rendell-Bhatti, F., Bull,C., Cross, R., Cox, R., Adediran.G., Lahive, E.,2022.
 From the environment into the biomass: microplastic uptake in a protected Lamprey species